tim-vu/coderoom/README.md

 The backend is written in C# using ASP.NET core.
 The design of the system follows Clean architecture.
 Rooms and related data are stored in a redis server.
 Communication between the backend and the sandbox workers is done through a (simple) servicebus.
 The service bus is managed by RabbitMQ

-## Running (and debugging) CodeRoom
+## Debugging CodeRoom

-In order to run CodeRoom the following software must be installed on the host machine (only the first 4 are required to run (not debug) CodeRoom):
+In order to debug CodeRoom the following software must be installed on the host machine.

-- .NET Core Runtime 3.1
+- .NET Core 3.1 SDK
 - Node.js
+- OpenJDK 11
 - Docker
 - gVisor (application kernel for the sandbox)
-- Python 3.8

-At this time the backend is not yet containerized.

 ### Starting CodeRoom